-To use the Set Temporary IP Address utility, the PLC CPU must not be in RUN Mode.
-IP address assignment over the network will not be processed until the CPU is stopped and is not scanning outputs.

-The Set Temporary IP Address utility does not function if communications with the networked PACSystems target travel through a router.
-The Set Temporary IP Address utility can be used if communications with the networked PACSystems target travel across network switches and hubs.

-- The current user logged on the computer running the Set Temporary IP Address utility must have full administrator privileges. - The target PACSystems must be located on the same local sub-network as the computer running the Set Temporary IP Address utility.
+- To use the Set Temporary IP Address utility, the PLC CPU must not be in RUN Mode.
+IP address assignment over the network will not be processed until the CPU is stopped and is not scanning outputs. - The Set Temporary IP Address utility does not function if communications with the networked PACSystems target travel through a router.
+The Set Temporary IP Address utility can be used in communications with the networked PACSystems target travel across network switches and hubs. - The current user logged on to the computer running the Set Temporary IP Address utility must have full administrator privileges. - The target PACSystems must be located on the same local sub-network as the computer running the Set Temporary IP Address utility.
 The sub-network is specified by the computer's subnet mask and the IP addresses of the computer and the PACSystems Ethernet Interface.

-$^{^{\}rm 56}$ Not supported by RX3i CPE400 and RSTi-EP CPE100/CPE115.
+76 Not supported by RX3i CPE400 and RSTi-EP CPE100/CPE115/205/210/215/220/240